subnixr/minimal/README.md

 shown if not in use.
 - `λ` is shown if you are a normal user.
 When root, a classic `#` will be shown instead.
-- `λ` will be green if the last command exited successfully, otherwise will be red.
+- `λ` will be `MINIMAL_OK_COLOR` if the last command exited successfully, otherwise will be red.
 - `λ` will be underlined if you have jobs in background.
 - `›` will be show if you are in insert (default) mode.
 If using vimode, `·` is shown when in normal mode.

 On the right:

-- The last two segments of `pwd` are shown.
-If a segment is longer than 10 chars, it will be ellipsed.
+- The last `MINIMAL_PWD_LEN` segments of `pwd` are shown.
+If a segment is longer than `MINIMAL_PWD_CHAR_LEN` chars, it will be ellipsed.
 If you are near the root (eg: `/usr/bin`) the first slash will be shown.
 - Git's current branch.
 It will be shown only if inside a git repo.
-It will be green if clean, otherwise red.
+It will be `MINIMAL_OK_COLOR` if clean, otherwise red.

 # Magic Enter
 You may miss some info from your prompt: magic enter to the rescue!